History of Białystok: Branicki Estate (1661–1802)

 At the turn of the 16th and 17th centuries, Białystok was still a small settlement connected with the manor that existed here.
 According to the register of conscription in 1580, there were 70 settlers here.
-The buildings of the settlement were concentrated around a large square, today's Kościuszko Square from which five roads of local importance ran; on this square one should also look for the inn mentioned in the conscription register of 1578.
+The buildings of the settlement were concentrated around a large square, today's Kościuszko Market Square from which five roads of local importance ran; on this square one should also look for the inn mentioned in the conscription register of 1578.
 Although the vast crossroads was the center of a relatively small settlement, it however, ownership relations limited the possibilities of building development in its immediate vicinity.
 Because around the church there was a church property (Poświętne), on which a church jurydyka was established in the 18th century.
 On the other hand, the area to the south of the crossroads was occupied by the spacious "Pastewnik" also belonging to the Białystok church.
 The area, known as "Pastewnik" was a very attractive area for building development and it quickly lost its agricultural importance, transforming into a very intensively inhabited area.
-The Jewish population settled in this area from at least the middle of the 17th century, and in 1700 the church let the kehilla of Białystok perpetually lease the square, on which the synagogue at the former ul.
-Szkolna (between Suraska and Legionowa, at the level of "Delikatesy" branch of PSS Spolem).
+The Jewish population settled in this area from at least the middle of the 17th century, and in 1700 the church let the kehilla of Białystok perpetually lease the square, on which the synagogue at the former Szkolna street (between Suraska and Legionowa, at the level of "Delikatesy" branch of PSS Spolem).
 At the end of the 19th century, the Białystok Jewish community made a payment to the Białystok church for the lease of this square.
 Somewhat to the south-east. the original Jewish cemetery was located from the synagogue, with its fence facing the square.
 Around 1708, the management of the Białystok estates realized that the extensive church property was left behind the southern frontage of the then emerging market square; in the vicinity of a garden layout, it will hinder the reconstruction of the city.
 Therefore, a joint body was established: commisya ratione commutationi in melius placov of the church on certain lands, by means of which church buildings were transferred to the lands of the villages of the Białystok church.
 This change brought benefits to the clergy of Białystok; because as a result, the church's land properties were grouped in one uninterrupted line from the temple to today's Warszawska's Street.